Michigan Construction Accident Lawyer

-Most construction accidents in cities like Detroit and Grand Rapids are caused by the negligence of sub-contractors and their employees, because it is primarily sub-contract employees that perform much of the hands-on work.
+Most injuries on building sites in cities like Detroit and Grand Rapids are caused by the negligence of sub-contractors and their employees, because it is primarily sub-contract employees that perform much of the hands-on work.
 Our most common types of cases as experienced workers’ comp lawyers tend to involve a sub-contractor employee who is seriously injured.
 When this happens, the typical “exclusive remedy” of Michigan’s Workers’ Compensation laws do not apply.
 This allows our lawyers to typically bring a lawsuit for injuries and pain and suffering damages against the general contractor, owner and other subcontractors.
-Under Michigan construction accident law, each of these entities owes various legal duties to the injured construction worker.
-There may be additional liability or indemnification by other entities involved in the construction project.
+Under Michigan law, each of these entities owes various legal duties to the injured worker.
+There may be additional liability or indemnification by other entities involved in the building project.

-Construction site injury and death cases are usually very complex, and you may need help from an experienced Michigan construction accident lawyer to help you understand the legal structure and liability of the many different entities involved, including that of various contractors, sub-contractors, and the general contractor, as well as the many different insurance policies that will be involved.
+Injury and death cases on building sites are usually very complex, and you may need help from an experienced construction accident lawyer in Michigan to help you understand the legal structure and liability of the many different entities involved, including that of various contractors, sub-contractors, and the general contractor, as well as the many different insurance policies that will be involved.

-When a construction accident injury occurs it involves an employee in the course and scope of his employment with his employer, the injured worker’s sole remedy against his or her immediate employer is by filing a Workers’ Compensation claim.
+When an injury occurs on the building site it involves an employee in the course and scope of his employment with his employer, the injured worker’s sole remedy against his or her immediate employer is by filing a Workers’ Compensation claim.
 The “exclusive remedy” of Michigan Workers’ Compensation law will apply in this situation.

 SUBCONTRACTOR LIABILITY IN LAWSUITS UNDER MICHIGAN LAW

 General negligence principals pertain to a claim against another subcontractor who can be held liable to an injured worker if an independent legal duty can be established under common law negligence principals.
 Loweki v Ann Arbor Ceiling & Partition Co., LLC, 489 Mich 157 (2011, 809 NW 2nd 553) June 6, 2011.

-OWNER AND/OR GENERAL CONTRACTOR LIABILITY UNDER MICHIGAN CONSTRUCTION ACCIDENT LAW
+OWNER AND/OR GENERAL CONTRACTOR LIABILITY UNDER MICHIGAN LAW